A Quick Primer on PowerShell's shell environment

 The names of the PowerShell commands are structured as verb & noun combos.
 For example, with the command Get-Help, “Get” is the verb and “Help” is the noun.

 As stated earlier, PowerShell deals with .NET Objects instead of plain text.
 To see all of the details about the .NET Object that a particular command generates, then pipe that command to Get-Member, like so:

 This will show you “TypeName” which is the type of the .NET Object being returned.

 It will also show you other things associated with this object, like events, methods, properties, etc.

 Viewing version information:

-The line for PSVersion will show you the currently installed version.
+In the output, the line for PSVersion will show you the currently installed version.

-The line for PSEdition will show as “Desktop” for versions 5.1 and earlier, and it will show as “Core” for versions 6 and 7.
+In the output, the line for PSEdition will show as “Desktop” for versions 5.1 and earlier, and it will show as “Core” for versions 6 and 7.